diego-freittas/diego-freittas/README.md

 - 👋 Hi, I’m Diego Freitas
-- 👀 I’m interested in Java and Angular
+- 👀 I’m interested in Java and REACT
 - 🌱 I'm currently learning REST API and Spring Boot
 - 📫 How to reach me www.linkedin.com/in/diegofreittas